MakUrSpace/mission-control/README.md

 Mission Control is the gateway to YOUR makerspace.

 It provides a single point of access to all of your makerspace tools and services.
 It is intended to be run on a Raspberry Pi and is designed to be easy to set up and use.
-Developers can also run it locally on their development machine and take advantage of `flask run --reload` to automatically reload the application on file changes.
+Mission Control puts you in control of YOUR makerspace by providing an out-of-the-box experience for accessing your makerspace tools and services.

 Mission Control is built with Flask and Docker Compose.
 It is designed to be modular and extensible.
 It is currently configured to work with the following services:

 - [Mainsail](https://docs.mainsail.xyz/)
 - [Octoprint](https://octoprint.org/)